Trevor Chappell: South Australia

 Chappell debuted for South Australia in the 1972–73 season, replacing Ken Cunningham who had to drop out for business reasons.
 He later recalled:

 When I first got picked for South Australia, Ian said, "You got to decide what sort of a player you want to be – whether you want to be an aggressive, attacking player, or more like a grafting sort of player."
 I had to think about that and that I'm not really a free hitter of the ball, so the choice I made was I was going to be more of a grafter.

 His career began well, scoring 67 on debut.
-He made half-centuries in his next two games, but struggled thereafter and was eventually dropped from the South Australian side.
+He made half-centuries in his next two games, but struggled thereafter and was eventually dropped from the South Australian team.
 Chappell:

 When I first played for South Australia, I did all right.
 Then I got injured right at the start of the second season – I broke my nose and cheekbone in a fielding accident.
 I damaged my shoulder as well.
 I couldn't throw very well.
 Fielding has always been one of my main skills and I lost confidence in the fielding.
 I wasn't getting any runs, I wasn't bowling much in those days, and I wasn't fielding terribly well either.
 I ended up playing all of the first-class season and had a bad season.
 I still couldn't get runs in South Australia the following season but I'd go to England and get runs.
 I got dropped from the South Australian team.

 In 1975 Chappell played for Walsden in the Central Lancashire Cricket League over the English summer.
 It was a highly successful season for Chappell, who found his medium pace bowling effective on English wickets.
 He ended up making 1,268 runs at an average of 52.8 and taking 106 wickets at an average of 14 – the first "double" of 1,000 runs and 100 wickets in the Central League since 1961.

-Over the 1975–76 Australian summer Chappell toured South Africa as part of DH Robins XI, a special invitational side managed by Richie Benaud.
+Over the 1975–76 Australian summer Chappell toured South Africa as part of DH Robins XI, a special invitational team managed by Richie Benaud.
 Chappell's teammates included David Steele and Geoff Howarth.
 Chappell later said "I ... did all right" on the tour.
 Highlights included scoring 69 against Transvaal.

 He returned to England in 1976 and enjoyed another successful English summer in the Lancashire League, this time for East Lancashire.